Youngstown State University Scholarships (2025–2026)

 Who qualifies for the Western PA discount?

-Students who graduate from designated Western Pennsylvania high schools on YSU’s eligibility list.
+Students graduating from designated Western Pennsylvania high schools on YSU’s eligibility list automatically qualify for the reduced regional rate.

 How much does it really save?

-Roughly $7,900 per year on tuition & fees compared with the full out-of-state rate.
+About $1,100 per year on tuition and fees compared with the standard out-of-state rate, depending on credit load and program.

 ✅ Automatic Merit Scholarships